ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 To ensure the filesystem layout looks the same for all builds, Nix employs mount namespaces.
 It also ensures that no other files but the specified dependencies are exposed to the build process.
-The source code and build directory are mounted `/build`.
+The source code and build directory is located in `/build`.

-Since the build directory of a failing Nix build is owned by the build user that performed the build, it is necessary to copy those files to a new directory so that they become writeable and owned by the current running user.
+Since the build directory of a failing Nix build is owned by the build user that performed the build, it is necessary to copy those files to a new directory so that they become writeable and owned by the current running user that runs `nix-build-shell`

 One way to do so is to create a temporary directory (i.e. `mkdtemp`) and prepare the new root in there.
 There is  also a `tmp.rs` module  available for Rust Users.